lukoshkin/evangelist/README.md

   in Vim 7.4 `enter` for opening a file or expanding a folder does not work.
   Instead, you should use `o` key.

-* **Ctrl-C**

-  Currently, pressing `<C-c>` during evangelist's execution kills the process group.
-  Since there is no clean-up procedure that would revert actions of unfinished command, you may try to call the latter again or go from scratch with `uninstall`.

 <!--
 * **Command history in docker container**